 Former Senator Timothy Wirth's early political career includes service as a White House fellow for President Johnson, a deputy assistant secretary of education in the Nixon administration, a representative from Colorado's 2nd Congressional District, and in 1986, a senator.
 In the Senate, he focused on environmental issues, especially global climate change and population stabilization.
-More recently, during the Clinton administration, he served as the Department of State's first undersecretary for global affairs, coordinating U.S. foreign complete on the full system before we can go live with it, which we expect to do this month (October).
+More recently, during the Clinton administration, he served as the Department of State's first undersecretary for global affairs, coordinating U.S. foreign policy in the areas of refugees, population, environment, science, human rights, and narcotics.